Lecrapouille/gdcef/doc/faq.md

 - Keyboard limitation: https://github.com/Lecrapouille/gdCEF/issues/55
 - Slow and with limitations: https://github.com/Lecrapouille/gdCEF/issues/50
 - Restricted for some access: https://github.com/Lecrapouille/gdCEF/issues/75
+- Native popup widgets (i.e. an expanded `<select>` list) are not rendered:
+  CEF paints them in a separate buffer that gdCEF does not composite over the page texture.

 ### I cannot watch videos!